Reciprocal microswimming in fluctuating and confined environments: Net swimming velocity and diffusion of the swimmer

 which is independent of $\omega$.
 The symmetric deformation yields contributions of the order of $\epsilon_1$, whereas the skew-symmetric deformation only generates net velocities of the order of $O(\epsilon_2^2)$.

+From Eq. \eqref{eq:Unet1}, we again confirm that the deformation or the nonzero $\epsilon_1$ is necessary for generating the net displacement, which is proportional to time.
+Furthermore, if $|\epsilon_1/l_0|<2\sqrt{2}$, by changing the shape gait with $\epsilon_1\rightarrow-\epsilon_1$, we can invert the swimming direction.

-In FIG. \ref{fig:app}, we plot the numerical result of the net displacement via the Fokker--Planck equation, together with the theoretical results for a swimmer in a spherical container.
-We used the form of $M$ given by Eq.\eqref{eq:Msphere1} and the parameters, $(X_0,l_0,\epsilon_1, \epsilon_2)=(5,2,1,1)a$, with the diffusion constant $DT/a^2=10$ to integrate over time $t \in [0,T]$.
-In both shape gaits, the analytical solutions are in excellent agreement with the numerical solution to the Fokker--Planck equation, which, in turn, validates the approximations for deriving Eq. \eqref{eq:app}.
+In FIG. \ref{fig:app}, we plot the numerical result of the net displacement via the Fokker--Planck and Langevin equations, along with the theoretical results for $M_{\rm int}$.
+We used the parameters $(X_0,l_0,\epsilon_1,\epsilon_2)=(5,2,1,1)a$ with the diffusion constant $DT/a^2=10$ to integrate over time $t \in [0,T]$.
+For both shape gaits, the analytical solutions are in excellent agreement with the numerical solutions, which, in turn validates the approximations for deriving Eq. \eqref{eq:app}.